MyHomeworkSpace/client/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Bug Report
+name: Feature request
 about: Opens an issue for a new feature request
-labels: enhancement
+labels: ["enhancement"]
 ---

 <!--